amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Welcome to the Interstella Galactic Trading Company (GTC) team!
 [Interstella GTC](https://interstella.trade/) is an intergalactic trading company that deals in rare resources.
 Business is booming, but we're struggling to keep up with orders mainly due to our legacy logistics platform.
 We heard about the benefits of microservices implemented as containers and feel it would be a good fit for our business.

-The concept of decoupling functions of a large codebase into separate discrete processes may sound complicated and arduous, but the benefits like being able to scale processes independently, adopt multiple programming languages, and add agility to our development pipeline are appealing.
-Our dev team reviewed the logistics platform code and determined that we could decouple our logstics platform to individual services for fulfilling resource orders.
+The concept of decoupling functions of a large codebase into separate discrete processes may sound complicated and arduous, but the benefits are appealing.
+Microservices will allow us to scale processes independently, adopt multiple programming languages within a single application, and make it easier to push code changes.
+Our dev team reviewed the logistics platform code and determined that we could decouple our logistics platform to individual services for fulfilling resource orders.
 Can you help us get there?

 ### Requirements: